hephtal/forge-node/README.md

 ### 3. Publish the Package

+MAKE SURE YOU BUMP THE VERSION NUMBER IN `package.json` BEFORE PUBLISHING!

 Push changes to your main branch and a GitHub Action will automatically start to make a new release.
 This will make a new tag and start a MR, which once you merge, it should publish.

 If you get `Bad Credentials` error, check the secret for `FORGE_GITHUB_TOKEN` in your repo is valid.